hortonworks/cloudbreak-images/README.md

 > Important: Ambari and HDP packages are not part of the image and the desired version of Ambari and HDP packages are downloaded during provision time.
 This makes the images agnostic to the version of Ambari and HDP that can be installed by Cloudbreak.

-The following **standard** default images and Linux versions are available for each Cloudbreak version:
+The following **Standard Default** images and Linux versions are available for each Cloudbreak version:
 - Amazon: Amazon Linux 2017
 - Azure: CentOS 7.3
 - GCP: CentOS 7.3